Written by Katharyn Powers, Michael Baron, Johnny Dawkins, and Tracy Torme

 Directed by Russ Mayberry

-Code of Honor is a Star Trek episode so predictable, I knew the outcome before the opening credits had finished.
+Code of Honor is a Star Trek episode so predictable, that I knew the outcome before the opening credits had finished.
 The episode intends to ask us to examine what is truly “honorable”, but falls short in that area.

 The Enterprise comes to the planet Ligon in desperate need of a vaccine they have for a disease that is devastating the planet Stryris 4.
 The vaccine cannot be replicated or duplicated by Starfleet technology.
 The Ligonian culture is one that is very structured and centers around the concept of honor.
-Men are considered to be the leaders, however women are the ones who own the property and wealth.
+Men are considered to be the leaders, however, women are the ones who own the property and wealth.
 Lutan is the leader of the Ligonians.
 He abducts Tasha Yar, Security Chief of the Enterprise according to their honor code, but actually has an underlying reason for doing so.

 This is what is supposed to make us question what is honorable.
 Has Lutan done something honorable simply by following all of the Codes of Honor that his society dictates?
 No, he has taken a part of their society’s tradition and used it for his own personal gain.
-How many times do we see that in our society – people using “the system” for their own personal gain?
+How many times do we see that in our society – people use “the system” for their own personal gain?

 There were two background stories going on that will come into play later on in the series.
 One involves Wesley Crusher being allowed to sit at Ops on the Bridge.
 In the other, we see the beginnings of the android Data’s quest to be more human – his desire to understand humans’ sense of humor.
 I liked seeing Data’s story as a background story rather than having it thrust to the forefront.